About United Way Guelph Wellington Dufferin

 In the following years, the organization made significant gains in its campaign, the number of funded programs increased significantly, and a volunteer leadership development program was established.
 After the loss of government funding in 1995, the organization re-examined its activities and decided to outsource Guelph Information and the Volunteer Leadership Development service (which became the Volunteer Centre of Guelph/Wellington (link to site)).
 This shift reaffirmed the organization’s commitment to three core programs: social planning, campaign, and fund distribution.

-Today, United Way funds over 80 local social service programs in Guelph and Wellington County.
+Today, United Way funds local social service programs in Guelph and Wellington County.
 Additionally, United Way services Orangeville and Dufferin County.
 In 2012, United Way board of directors changed the working name of the organization to better reflect the all of the areas served.

 Donors have contributed over $45 million to United Way over the past twenty years, and the campaign continues to grow, raising over $3.5 million in 2014.
-United Way Guelph Wellington Dufferin celebrates its 75th anniversary in 2015.
+United Way Guelph Wellington Dufferin celebrated its 75th anniversary in 2015.